-Integrating proprietary ESG analysis:
+I. Integrating proprietary ESG analysis:

-The NB ESG Quotient ratings are generated for issuers in the Portfolio.
-The NB ESG Quotient rating for issuers is utilised to help to better identify risks and opportunities in the overall credit and value assessment.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The NB ESG Quotient ratings are generated for company holdings in the Portfolio.
+The NB ESG Quotient rating for companies is utilised to help to better identify risks and opportunities in the overall assessment.